Venkatesh-j31-49/Daily-Coding-Practice/Cloops/Basics/que.md

 16.Take integer inputs till the user enters 0 and print the sum of all numbers (HINT: while loop)

-Take integer inputs till the user enters 0 and print the largest number from all.
+17.Take integer inputs till the user enters 0 and print the largest number from all.

 Addition Of Two Numbers